 7. Metro Exodus

-Another single-player only experience, Metro Exodus is the third game in the series based on Dmitry Glukhovsky’s books.
-It continues Artyom’s struggles in the Moscow underground after a post-apocalyptic event makes the surface uninhabitable, and while it’s not an open-world game, the areas you get to explore are large, dense, and oddly beautiful.
+Another single-player experience, Metro Exodus is the third game in the series based on Dmitry Glukhovsky’s books.
+It continues Artyom’s struggles in the Moscow underground after a post-apocalyptic event makes the surface uninhabitable, and while it’s not a full-on open-world game, the areas you get to explore are large, dense, and oddly beautiful.
 There’s plenty of survival elements involved as well that immerse you in the nail-biting experience, including managing your gas mask supplies and conserving ammo.

 8. Tiny Tina’s Wonderlands